fangzhou-xie/wigpy/README.md

 ### Model Parameters

+As this package is a new implementation of WIG model so the computation is slightly different than the results in the original WIG paper.
+But the default value are mainly the ones chosen by cross-validation as in the paper.

 ```
 dataset         : list, of (date, doc) pairs
 train_eval_test : list, of floats sum to 1, how to split dataset